 The charity, Send a Cow, trains African groups in how to make them as part of their sustainable agriculture training.

-One of our forum members who is trying to work towards a self-sufficient life decided to make a go at it.
+One of our forum members who is trying to work towards a self-sufficient life decided to make a go at it; he did an outstanding job with it.

 I’ve been lurking a bit lately, but wanted to show a project called a Keyhole Garden.
 The concept is to build the garden so that you can have easy access to all areas of the garden without moving around too much.
 Efficiency is the name of the game here.